-The inherent beauty of our moulded variometer, the smooth rotation of its perfectly balanced rotor, the close limits of accuracy in construction, the maintenance of minimum clearance between stator and rotor, the wide range of inductance with minimum resistance, make this a "Superior Product."
-Price, \$7.50.
+The inherent beauty of our moulded variometer, the smooth rotation of its perfectly balanced rotor, the close limits of accuracy in construction, the maintenance of minimum clearance between stator and rotor, the wide range of inductance with minimum resistance, make this a "Superior make this a Price, \$7.50. resistance, Product."